Overview

 C:\ProgramData\VDI-AutoCleanupSettings

-- Disable: Stop the task if it runs longer than (do not enforce a time limit).
+Stop the task if it runs longer than - If already running:

 Validation

-- Search for the VM name and confirm the old device object is gone
+Entra → Devices - Search for the Fleet VM name

 Troubleshooting